 And the cotton to pick.

-The first verse of the poem, ‘Woman Work’, which can be read in full here, is the longest, noticeably more lengthy than the rest of the piece, and this is used to great effect.
+The first verse of the poem, ‘Woman Work’ is the longest, noticeably more lengthy than the rest of the piece, and this is used to great effect.
 The first verse is in effect a list that the narrator — presumably the titular woman — needs to complete in an unspecified timeframe.
 This verse is intentionally lengthy to emphasize the weight of the world on this woman’s back.
 In poetic fashion, the lengthy verse rhymes all the way through, in a general AABB fashion (though it actually extends to GG), creating a fast-paced rhythm likely designed to mirror the fast pace of the woman’s life.

 Shine on me, sunshine